gingerbeardman/gingerbeardman.github.io/_posts/2022-04-07-accessing-yahoo-japan-from-europe.md

 ## Server Access

 I run a server that does automated searches of Yahoo!
 Japan Auctions, giving me a sort of "Saved Search" mechanism for my own hobbies and interests.
-I now use a manual proxy configuration, for just the accesses to Yahoo!
-Japan websites, by specifying a proxy URL in my server configuration.
+I now route all accesses to Yahoo!
+Japan websites through a proxy by specifying the proxy URL in my server configuration.

 ## PAC (Proxy Auto Configuration)